 Use Lightweight Directory Access Protocol (LDAP) to apply stricter requirements for passwords.
-For more information, see Managing passwords and log on procedures (V7.1.1).
+For more information, see Authenticating IBM Spectrum Protect users by using an LDAP server.

 Table 19.
 Password authentication characteristics Characteristic More information Case-sensitivity Not case-sensitive.
 Default password expiration 90 days.
 The expiration period begins when an administrator ID or client node is first registered to the server.
 If the password is not changed within this period, the password must be changed the next time that the user accesses the server.
 Invalid password attempts You can set a limit on consecutive invalid password attempts for all client nodes.
 When the limit is exceeded, the server locks the node.
 Default password length 8 characters.
 The administrator can specify a minimum length.
 Beginning with Version 8.1.4, the default minimum length for server passwords changed from 0 to 8 characters.